Is TransUnion (NYSE:TRU) an excellent stock to buy at the moment? - The Dwinnex

 Shares Statistics:

-The stock has traded on average 1.50M shares per day over the past 3-months and 1.73M shares per day over the last 10 days, according to various share statistics.
+According to the various share statistics, TRU traded on average about 1.54M shares per day over the past 3-months and 1.82M shares per day over the past 10 days.
 A total of 192.80M shares are outstanding, with a floating share count of 192.10M.
 Insiders hold about 0.20% of the company’s shares, while institutions hold 98.70% stake in the company.
 Shares short for TRU as of Jan 30, 2023 were 4.9M with a Short Ratio of 4.90M, compared to 3.74M on Dec 29, 2022.
 Therefore, it implies a Short% of Shares Outstanding of 2.54% and a Short% of Float of 2.91%.

 Dividends & Splits

-In the trailing 12 months, TRU’s forward annual dividend rate was 0.22, compared to 0.42 this year.
-Against a Trailing Annual Dividend Yield of 0.32%, it implies a Forward Annual Dividend Yield of 0.61%.
+The forward annual dividend rate for TRU is 0.42, which was 0.22 in the trailing 12 months.
+Against a Trailing Annual Dividend Yield of 0.34%, it implies a Forward Annual Dividend Yield of 0.61%.

 Earnings Estimates

-Its stock is currently analyzed by 17 different market analysts.
+The company has 17 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $0.82 for the current quarter, with a high estimate of $0.85 and a low estimate of $0.75, while EPS last year was $0.81.
 The consensus estimate for the next quarter is $0.85, with high estimates of $0.92 and low estimates of $0.76.

 Analysts are recommending an EPS of between $3.69 and $3.29 for the fiscal current year, implying an average EPS of $3.64.
 EPS for the following year is $3.58, with 19 analysts recommending between $4 and $2.13.